ohagen/addGPS2img/README.md

 # addGPS_interactive.bat

-An interactive Windows batch script that processes all JPEG images in a folder and adds GPS coordinates to those images that do not already have GPS metadata.
+An interactive Windows batch script that processes all images and movies in a folder and adds GPS coordinates to those images that do not already have GPS metadata.
 The script prompts you to enter a folder path and comma-separated GPS coordinates (e.g., `-23.21140901769295, -47.52262398250084`).
 It automatically determines the proper GPS Latitude/Longitude Ref (N/S, E/W) based on the sign of the coordinates.

 This tool is especially useful if you are uploading photos stored in folders to the cloud (for example, Google Photos) and need to ensure that every image contains location metadata.